Plates: Rich Dynamics

-Plates are very interesting systems, in that they can display a rich dynamical behaviour.
+Plates are very interesting systems, in that they can display a rich dynamical behavior.
 When used as reverb units, the vibrations are small: the large modal density accounts for the typical whippy character of plate reverbs.
-When struck, plates often display nonlinear behaviour, perceived perceptually as shimmering and crashing sound.
+When struck, plates often display nonlinear behavior, perceived as shimmering and crashing sounds.
 This is better understood within the context of wave turbulence, where the energy flux through scales is described statistically.

 Vocals (Dry)